-Throughout the duration of the event, the attendants were presented with live showcases of various arts and crafts of Portugal like, filigree, tilling, arraiolos, renda de bilros, goldening, jewellery craft, upholstery and wood work.
+Throughout the duration of the event, the attendants were presented with live showcases of various Portuguese arts and crafts like, filigree, azulejos, arraiolos tapestry, bobbin lace, gold leaf gilding, metal cast, upholstery and woodcarving.
 The showcases promoted a strong bond between the audience and the artisans.

-The main focus of this panel was the relation between Luxury Goods & Design and the Traditional Arts or Ancient crafts.
-The end result was amazing and the speakers delivered a very strong panel!
-The debate that followed was powerful and full of design ideas and opportunities, in the end, craftsmanship was highlighted and the discussion that resulted from this amazing debate surely created a better path for the future for the industry!
+The main focus of this panel was the relation between Luxury Goods, Design and the Traditional Arts or Ancient crafts.
+The result was amazing and the speakers delivered a very strong panel!
+The debate that followed was powerful and full of design ideas and opportunities, in the end, craftsmanship was highlighted and the discussion that resulted from this amazing debate surely created a better path for the industry future!

-After an eventful morning with a incredible panel about the origins of craftsmanship and it’s connection with the design industry, the Luxury Design & Craftsmanship Summit resumed its agenda with a discussion about luxury design!
+After an eventful morning with an incredible panel about the origins of craftsmanship and its connection to the design industry, the Luxury Design & Craftsmanship Summit resumed its agenda with a discussion about luxury design!
 What makes a Luxury Brand and how do you create one?
-This was the focal point of the third and last panel of this event that went by the name: “Luxury Branding: Behind the Scenes Story”!
-This panel had the moderation of Mónica Seabra-Mendes, the Luxury Management Program Coordinator of Universidade Catolica, and had the participation of Marco Costa, COO and Creative Director of Boca do Lobo; Jorge Martins, founder of RomBoats; Carlos Santos, CEO and Creative Director of Santos Shoes; and Carla Graça, Marketing Manager of Vista Alegre.
+This was the focal point of the third and last panel of this event, that went by the name: “Luxury Branding: Behind the Scenes Story”!
+This panel had the moderation of Mónica Seabra-Mendes, the Luxury Management Program Coordinator of Universidade Católica, and had the participation of Marco Costa, CEO and Head Designer of Boca do Lobo; Jorge Martins, founder of RomBoats; Carlos Santos, CEO and Creative Director of Carlos Santos Shoes; and Carla Graça, Marketing Manager of Vista Alegre.

-At the end of the day, Luxury Design & Craftsmanship Summit was a huge success not only for covet group, but for all design enthusiasts that attended this amazing event.
-The 2nd edition will take place in Paris, France, in January of 2018!
+At the end of the day, Luxury Design & Craftsmanship Summit was a huge success not only for Covet Group, but for all design enthusiasts that attended this amazing event.
+The 2nd edition will take place in Paris, France, in January of 2019!